 My research is in the areas of symbolic computation and combinatorial designs.
 I use algorithmic, meta-heuristic and high-performance computing techniques to study existence questions for combinatorial designs.
 I am interested in theoretical and algorithmic aspects of solving systems of polynomial equations.

 Senior Research associate at ETH Health-IS Lab Health, Professor at ETH Zurich & University of St. Gallen, University of California, San Francisco and Trinity College, Dublin will contribute with their work in RCCBM.
 Dr. Ioannis Tarnanas has been also selected for the 2016 Global Brain Health Institute (GBHI) Scholars program.
 GBHI trains international health providers as leaders, advocates, and key stakeholders in the global fight against dementia.
+Also, He is an Atlantic Fellow for Equity in Brain Health with GBHI Based at Trinity College Dublin & Swiss Neuro Foundation.

 In the field of neuroscience, Prof. Paxinos is the author of the most cited publication internationally (The Rat Brain in Stereotaxic Coordinates; Paxinos and Watson, 1986.).This is the third most cited book in science after Molecular Cloning and the Diagnostic and Statistical Manual of Mental Disorders.
 Paxinos has published 46 research books, 145 refereed journal articles, 30 book chapters, and 17 CDROMs.
 He has identified 90 nuclei (areas) in the rat and human brains.
 Comparing rats and humans, he has identified 61 homologous nuclei.
 He has identified 180 nuclei and homologies in birds.
 He was the first to produce a reliable stereotaxic space for the brain of rats, mice, and primates — a factor fueling the explosion in neuroscience research since the 1980s.
 He developed the first comprehensive nomenclature and ontology for the brain, covering humans, birds, and developing mammals.
 Prof. Paxinos’ novel presentation was the first satellte event for GeNeDis 2018.